People counter: Footfall

 Footfall measures the number of people who enter a shop or business in a particular period of time.
 When analysing trends, the footfall is often averaged over periods such as days or weeks.

-Conversion rate
+Turn-in rate

-The window conversion rate is the percentage of shoppers who enter a store compared to the number of people who walk by it.
-With WiFi counting, shops can estimate the number of people who walk past a store.
+The turn-in rate is the percentage of shoppers who enter a store compared to the number of people who walk by it.
+With Wi-Fi counting, shops can estimate the number of people who walk past a store.
 However, a more accurate method is video counting.
 The number of people who walk past a store often reflects the potential of the store location, while the window conversion rate depends on factors such as the attractiveness of the shop window design and the effectiveness of marketing campaigns.

 Visit duration

 Visit duration is the amount of time visitors stay in a venue.
-Through WiFi counting, owners can track the time a person carrying a smartphone entered and left the venue.
+Through Wi-Fi counting, owners can track the time a person carrying a smartphone entered and left the venue.